emca-it/EnergySOAR/07-0-0-Integrations/07-0-0-Integration.rst

 - **130+ Analyzers**
 - **50+ Responders**

-This results in **more than 680 available integrations**, enabling comprehensive automation, enrichment, and response capabilities within a unified security orchestration environment.
+This gives you **more than 680 available integrations** for automation, data context, and response in one security automation environment.

 .. toctree::